 Don’t drive the van for a good few hours until the bonding adhesive is completely set.
 It’s best left overnight if possible.
 Give it a good wash down to get rid of any remaining metal filings too.

-And that’s it, your project should now be looking much more like a campervan than a plain old panel van.
+And that’s it, your project should now be looking much more like a campervan, or at least a van with windows than a plain old panel van.

 Van Window Tools & Materials